Ford F150 Sluggish Acceleration [Top Fix]

-Acceleration can be slow due to many things, but with the invent of the electrical gas pedal this is just apart of modern Ford Trucks.
+Acceleration can be slow due to many things, but there is an easy fix.

-After reviewing many, we are currently recommending to our customers ShiftPower for its longer warranty and premium automotive performance parts.
+Our engineering team has carefully reviewed many throttle controllers.
+We are currently recommending to our customers ShiftPower Throttle Response Controller due to the long (3 year) warranty and premium automotive performance parts.

 What is hesitation on acceleration?